AI is the new horizon for news

 In January 1818, Mary Shelley published the first edition of Frankenstein or The Modern Prometheus.
 Her work became the template for all modern science fiction.

-Two centuries later, in January 2018, we still have young and promising scientists such as Victor Frankenstein and we still have ‘creatures’ generated by humans.
+Two centuries later, we still have young and promising scientists such as Victor Frankenstein and we still have ‘creatures’ generated by humans.
 But today, Shelley would call these creatures artificial intelligence, machine learning, voice AI, and big data.

 The first difference with Shelley’s novel is that there is not only one ‘creature’, but today, we have millions of creatures that we must live with.
 The second difference is that Shelley’s creature kills itself at the end of the story, but we cannot rationally expect that Facebook, Google, Microsoft, Apple, Baidu, Toutiao, and Tencent will kill theirs.